ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 but if the initialization is done correctly that will be observable to anyone by looking at the block chain so it shouldn't really matter.
 I think it's better not to enforce this.

+# Admin Authorization

+Admin authorization just means a TX has been signed by 3 keys